-Video rental stores persisting in the age of Netflix
+Video rental stores in NYC persisting in the age of Netflix - amNewYork

 However, disc rentals at $4.89 per movie only account for half the business’ revenue.
 The other half comes from “transferring” — converting analog home recordings and audiocassettes to a digital format.

-Andrew Palermo, owner of We Deliver Videos on 87th Street and First Avenue, said “transferring” accounts for around 30% of his business too, though rentals remain the lifeblood.
+Andrew Palermo, owner of We Deliver Videos on 87th Street and First Avenue, said “transferring” accounts for around 30 percent of his business too, though rentals remain the lifeblood.
 Pickup and delivery services also help tremendously.

-“We average 850-925 rentals per week,” he said.
+“We average 850 to 925 rentals per week,” he said.
 “We’ve started getting a lot of people moving from Brooklyn to Manhattan and they like supporting small business.”

 Palermo opened We Deliver Videos almost 18 years ago and still offers a selection of more than 30,000 titles.
 Like Video Room, Palermo sees consistent interest in foreign and British titles; though in his view the human cinephiles behind the counter are what keep patrons coming back for more.

-Note: Correction: An earlier version of this article incorrectly stated Andrew Mandell’s role on the Real Estate Board of New York.
-He chairs the retail committee.